Overview

 • Obtained dismissal on state standing grounds in a landmark Fair Credit Reporting Act case.

-• Secured a judgement holding that the Consumer Product Safety Commission was unconstitutionally structured.
+• Secured a judgment holding that the Consumer Product Safety Commission was unconstitutionally structured.

 • Secured a remand in a Seventh Circuit appeal implicating constitutional and administrative law issues.